All applicants must:

 How to Apply

 It is strongly recommended that you identify a Field member or members with interests closely matching your own and correspond with them regarding their program and their potential for taking on new graduate students prior to application.
 The primary criterion for admission is scholarly ability and potential.

 Applications must be submitted online to the Cornell Graduate School.
 Click here to apply to Graduate School at Cornell.

 Your application will need to include:

 - A written statement of purpose describing yourself, your personal background, your motivation for pursing graduate study in Entomology, and anything else that you feel to be of relevance or importance.
 The point of this statement is to give our admissions committee and faculty a sense of who you are.

-- Official course transcripts from undergraduate and any prior graduate education.
+- Upload course transcripts from undergraduate and any prior graduate education (unofficial is fine) .

 - Three letters of recommendation.
 Letters of recommendation may be uploaded directly by your references.
 See the instructions on the Graduate School website.